 B Bowen disease

 A 35-year-old healthy man desires a permanent form of contraception.
-He has a vasectomy performed.
-He is advised of the potential complications of this procedure.
+He has a vasectomy performed with no complicatios of the surgery.
+He is advised of the potential future complications of this procedure.
 Which of the following is most likely to result from prior vasectomy?

 D Testicular torsion